JulioJu/aspnetScholarProject/README.md

         ```
     then run:
     ```sh
+    # If there is Migrations/* files
+    dotnet ef migrations remove

     dotnet ef migrations add InitialCreate
     # WARNING:
     # Check that files generated under folder `Migrations` are valid.